thaymisanc/hey-fubo/README.md

 **Live demo:** https://thaymisanc.github.io/hey-fubo/

 Best viewed full-screen on desktop (designed for 16:9 TV-style layouts).
 Works in Chrome, Edge, and Brave.
-Safari and Firefox work for everything except the real-microphone voice flow — see "Notes for facilitators" below.
+Safari and Firefox work for everything except the real-microphone voice flow.

 ---